MicrosoftDocs/ai-builder/ai-builder-docs/administer-licensing.md

 The [AI Builder calculator](https://powerapps.microsoft.com/ai-builder-calculator/) helps estimate the required add-on capacity based on your estimated consumption.

 Some Microsoft products include some AI Builder capacity.
-Your environment admin can check entitlement in the Power Platform admin center in **Capacity add-ons**.
+Your environment admin can check entitlement in the Power Platform admin center in [Capacity add-ons](https://docs.microsoft.com/en-us/power-platform/admin/capacity-add-on).
 When this amount is not enough, you can complete it with 1 or several AI Builder capacity add-ons.

 ### Allocate AI Builder capacity

 Once entitled to AI Builder capacity, an environment administrator has to allocate capacity for AI Builder to the environment before you can use it.
-Information about how to allocate capacity in the Power Platform admin center is available in **Capacity add-ons**.
+Information about how to allocate capacity in the Power Platform admin center is available in [Capacity add-ons](https://docs.microsoft.com/en-us/power-platform/admin/capacity-add-on).

 ### AI Builder paid licenses FAQ